 Shigatsu wa Kimi no Uso was nominated for the 5th Manga Taisho Award in 2012 and won the award for Best Shounen Manga at the 37th Kodansha Manga Awards the following year.
 A live-action film adaptation is scheduled for theatrical release on September 10, 2016.

-The series has been published in English as Your Lie in April by Kodansha Comics USA since April 21, 2015.
-The final volume is set to be released on December 27, 2016.
+The series was published in English as Your Lie in April by Kodansha Comics USA from April 21, 2015 to January 3, 2017.

 It would seem that feeling some modicum of emotional involvement whilst watching/reading something is all it takes to make a masterpiece these days.
 Whilst emotional involvement is always a great thing, it's not enough to excuse problems that a particular work in question has.
 On another note, it irks me when people say they "got the feels" from watching something because more often than not, it was something stupid/cliché/melodramatic.
 Maybe I'm a heartless sociopath or maybe it's because I've been through a lot worse in life, but I can't help but scoff when people tell me they cried like a baby whilst watching stuff like the first season of Clannad.
 Then enters Shigatsu wa Kimi no Uso, an anime/manga series that plagues me with cognitive dissonance because there was no shortage of moments where I couldn't help but catch the proverbial feels and yet there were also no shortage of moments where I was irritated beyond all belief.